-The fair value of the Company's financial instruments, including cash, short-term investments, receivables and accounts payable, approximates their carrying value due to the immediate or short-term maturity of these financial instruments.
+The fair value of the Company's financial instruments, including cash, short-term investments, receivables, accounts payable, CEBA loan and due to Orea approximates their carrying value due to the immediate or short-term maturity of these financial instruments.
 These items are measured at amortized cost.